diogoriba/unity-spotlight-shadow-issue/README.md

 # The Setup

 For each of the pipelines (URP, HDRP and Built-in), a default project for that pipeline was created from Unity Hub's launcher.
+All settings for shadow strength, distance, and resolution were the same as the default settings.

 On a new scene, we added Unity's default plane and cube 3D objects, a directional light for minimal fill-light, and a spotlight, pointed towards the wall:

 ![Image of the scene setup](./ReadmeImages/SceneSetup1.png)

-# The problem
+# The Problem

 When the wall is animated, both in URP and Built-in pipelines, the spotlight is able to go through the middle of the wall.

 Built-in pipeline:
+The problem happens when using either Deferred or Forward rendering.

 ![Built-in results](./ReadmeImages/BuiltIn.gif)